Practice Conference

 John Toon, HLB

-Jenny sits on the ICAEW ISA Panel, which closely tracks and inputs into IAASB developments and its work programme.
+Jenny sits on the ICAEW ISA Panel, which closely tracks and provides input to IAASB developments and its work programme.
 It focuses on the development of new and proposed revisions to auditing and assurance standards and contributes to the development of ICAEW policy on relevant audit and assurance matters.
 To stay practical at Mercia, Jenny performs file reviews and occasionally lectures.

-Richard has worked within the audit departments of two London based top-50 firms.
-Taking his experience from this environment he has used it to help companies of all sizes succeed and grow.
+Richard has worked within the audit departments of two London-based top-50 firms.
+Drawing on his experience in this environment, he has helped companies of all sizes succeed and grow.

 Richard joined Affinia in 2011 and currently oversees the Audit and Accounts Department in the Stratford office.
-He is a Chartered Accountant and has a wide range of audit, accounts and tax knowledge allowing him to work closely alongside businesses.
-Richard specialises in SME owner-managed and start up business and audits across all industry sectors particularly hospitality and fintech.
+He is a Chartered Accountant with a wide range of audit, accounts, and tax knowledge, allowing him to work closely with businesses.
+Richard specialises in SME owner-managed and start-up businesses and audits across all industry sectors, particularly hospitality and fintech.

-Richard also specialises in providing financial services for new start-up companies including understanding share structures, and utilising EIS/SEIS and R&D in order to assist in their growth.
+Richard also specialises in providing financial services to new start-up companies, including understanding share structures and utilising EIS/SEIS and R&D to assist with their growth.

-As part of Andrew’s current role, he is also a member of the firm’s Audit Board, contributing to the firms monitoring of quality of statutory audits undertaken and will lead audit engagements whilst working closely with the relevant teams throughout.
+As part of Andrew’s current role, he is also a member of the firm’s Audit Board, contributing to the firm's monitoring of the quality of statutory audits undertaken and will lead audit engagements whilst working closely with the relevant teams throughout.

 Founding Director of Round Governance Services Limited, Director of the Chartered Governance Institute UK and Ireland.

-She serves on the Board of the Chartered Governance Institute and is an Associate Director on the MSc Governance programme at the University of Lincoln, where she contributes to shaping the next generation of governance professionals.
+She serves on the Board of the Chartered Governance Institute and is an Associate Director on the MSc Governance programme at the University of Lincoln, where she helps shape the next generation of governance professionals.

 Mercia Membership Packages